yzlin/react-native-audio-api/packages/react-native-audio-api/src/web-core/custom/signalsmithStretch/README.md

 ### `stretch.schedule({...})`

-This adds a scheduled change, removing any scheduled changes occuring after this one.
+This adds a scheduled change, removing any scheduled changes occurring after this one.
 The object properties are:

 - `output` (seconds): audio context time for this change.
 The node compensates for its own latency, but this means you might want to schedule some things ahead of time, otherwise you'll have a softer transition as it catches up.
 - `active` (bool): processing audio